If you’re in the WordPress industry and want to make money through affiliate marketing, I have the perfect list for you.

 - Other Affiliates

-SiteGround – $50 – $125 per sale depending on the tier you reach each month.
-This is a huge source of my affiliate income and is easy to sell (SiteGround was the #1 rated host in this Facebook poll and you can read my SiteGround hosting review to see why I love them).
-11 sales/month will make you $13k per year.
-21 sales/month and some of you can quit your job making 31.5k per year.
-Excellent speed, support, and they will migrate your hosting for free.
+SiteGround – life changer for me… I made $8,000 in January 2017 and am expecting to make at least $80k this year just through SiteGround.
+It’s $50 – $125 per sale depending on the tier you reach each month, $150 per sale if you start making 31+ sales/month and SiteGround contacts you.
+I endorse SiteGround because it’s easy to sell… they were the #1 rated WordPress host in this Facebook poll.
+You can read my SiteGround hosting review to see why I love them.
+11 sales/month will make you $13k/year.
+21 sales/month and some of you can quit your job making 31.5k/year.
+Excellent speed, support, and they will migrate you for free.

 Even though other hosting affiliates like WP Engine offer flat $200 commissions, SiteGround is respected in the WordPress community so you will have higher conversions and lower cancellations (plus you’re building loyalty with readers by referring them to the best host).
 Read my Siteground affiliate review if you want the full details and tips on promoting them.